Do we need rebalancing strategies? A theoretical and empirical study around SMOTE and its variants: INTRODUCTION

 Data-level approaches can be divided into two groups: synthetic and non-synthetic procedures.
 Non-synthetic procedures works by removing or copying original data points. \citet{mani2003knn} explain that Random Under Sampling (RUS) is one of the most used resampling strategy and design new adaptive versions called Nearmiss.
 RUS produces the prespecified balance between classes by dropping uniformly at random majority class samples.
 The Nearmiss1 strategy \citep{mani2003knn} includes a distinction between majority samples by ranking them with their mean distance to their nearest neighbor from the minority class.
 Then, low-ranked majority samples are dropped until a given balancing ratio is reached.
 In contrast, Random Over Sampling (ROS) duplicates original minority samples.
 The main limitation of all these sampling strategies is the fact that they either remove information from the data or do not add new information.

 On the contrary, synthetic procedures generate new synthetic samples in the minority class.
-One of the most famous strategies in this group is \textit{Synthetic Minority Oversampling Technique }\citep[SMOTE, see][]{chawla2002smote}\footnote{More than $25.000$ papers found in GoogleScholar with a title including ``SMOTE'' over the last decade.}.
+For instance, Random Over Sampling Examples \citep[see][]{menardi2014training} is a variant of ROS that produces duplicated samples and then add a noise in order to get these samples slightly different from the original ones.
+This leads to the generation of new samples on the neighborhood of original minority samples.
+One of the most famous synthetic strategies is \textit{Synthetic Minority Oversampling Technique }\citep[SMOTE, see][]{chawla2002smote}\footnote{More than $25.000$ papers found in GoogleScholar with a title including ``SMOTE'' over the last decade.}.
 In SMOTE, new minority samples are generated via linear interpolation between an original minority sample and one of its nearest neighbor in the minority class.
-Other approaches are based on Generative Adversarial Networks \citep[GAN][]{gan-generate}, which are computationally expensive and mostly designed for specific data structures, such as images.
-Random Over Sampling Examples \citep[see][]{menardi2014training} is a variant of ROS that produces duplicated samples and then add a noise in order to get these samples slightly different from the original ones.
-This leads to the generation of new samples on the neighborhood of original minority samples.
-The main difficulty of these strategies is to synthesize relevant new samples, which must not be outliers nor simple copies of original points.
+Other approaches are based on Generative Adversarial Networks \citep[GAN][]{xu2019modeling,gan-generate} or diffusion \citep[][]{jolicoeur2024generating}, which are computationally expensive and mostly designed for specific data structures, such as images.
+Furthermore, some recent works (2023) have shown that SMOTE remains competitive even compared with recent diffusion models \citep[see Table 4 and Table 5 in][]{kotelnikov2023tabddpm}.